mholt/timeliner/README.md

 ### Reprocessing items

 By default, Timeliner will not re-process items that are already in your timeline.
-However, Timeliner will reprocess items already in your timeline if:
+However, Timeliner will reprocess items already in your timeline if one of the following criteria are met:

+- You enable soft merge (see below) and the new item has the same timetamp and text data, filename, or provider-given file hash as an existing item in the timeline (regardless of ID).
+Under these constraints, two similar items (differing IDs) are considered to be identical when soft merge is enabled. (`-softmerge`)

 - You run with the `-integrity` flag which enables integrity checks, and an item's data file fails the integrity check.
 In that case, the item will be reprocessed to restore its correct data.